Lady getting advice

 What is third party access?

-Third Party access means letting someone you trust (your representative) have access to your account to help you manage your money.
+Third Party access means letting someone you trust (your representative) have access to your bank account to help you manage your money.

 The options available will depend on your circumstances and the support that’s needed.